chris-wood/draft-crypto-deployment-considerations/draft-crypto-deployment-considerations.md

    Another relevant example is the deployment of cryptographic solutions with no obvious post quantum upgrade path.
-Consider the design of non-trivial anonymous credential systems built on pairing-friendly curves, e.g., such as those built with {{?BBS=I-D.irtf-cfrg-bbs}}
+Consider the design of non-trivial anonymous credential systems built on pairing-friendly curves, e.g., such as those built with {{?BBS=I-D.irtf-cfrg-bbs-signatures}}
-   and {{?BLS=I-D.irtf-cfrg-bls}} under the hood.
+   and {{?BLS=I-D.irtf-cfrg-bls-signature}} under the hood.
 Pairings do not currently have a post-quantum variant.
 As such, any application that deploys these anonymous credentials potentially introduces a new feature for users that cannot be replicated in the advent of a post quantum capable attacker.
 Deploying technology with such limitations in place ultimately does a